AfCFTA Frequently Asked Questions (FAQs)

 The AfCFTA negotiations take place in phases.
 Phase I covers trade in goods and services as well as dispute settlement.
 Phase II covers intellectual property rights, investment, and competition policy.
 A Phase III has been added and will cover E-Commerce.

 The AfCFTA Agreement, Protocol on Trade in Goods, Protocol on Trade in Services and Protocol on Rules and Procedures on the Settlement of Disputes (and their annexes and appendices) officially entered into force on 30 May 2019.
 However, the negotiations to finalise the rules of origin, schedules of tariff concessions, and schedules of specific commitments for the five priority services sectors (business services; communications; finance; tourism and transport) are ongoing.
-The deadline to finalise these negotiations is June 2021.
+The deadline to finalise these negotiations was June 2021; however, this deadline was missed.

 Trade under AfCFTA rules can only happen once all the legal arrangements are in place, but the AU Summit decided in December 2020 to allow trade under the reciprocal offers already extended as part of the Phase I negotiations.
 This has not happened, and at the 35th Ordinary Session of the Assembly of the AU (5-6 February 2022), Heads of State and Government decided that “commercially meaningful trade” should begin at a date to be determined.